luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 ## Assess Sequencing Depth

 In DNA-seq easily determine sequencing depth by assessing average coverage over the sequenced region.
 In RNA-seq its challenging due to variability in transcript abundance.
 Use splice junctions detection rate to identify desired sequencing depth.
+Use a saturation analysis to assess this - check for splcing junctions by sampling 5% of reads, then 10%, then 15% etc until you dont see any furthe
 Crucial to ensure there is adequate depth to perform alternative splicing analysis.

 ### Read distribution